 - Whitehead contacted the Vestry Committee immediately and the men reached an easy agreement.
-The Broad Street well would be examined once again and the cesspool would also be checked..
-The original investigation based on City Health Department dictates only focused on the inside of the well and had not checked for leaks. - > The Vestry Committee contractor reported that the walls of the Broad Street cesspool were lined with bricks that were so decayed that they could be "lifted from their beds without using the least force."
+The Broad Street well would be examined once again.
+The original investigation based on city Health Department dictates only focused on the inside of the cesspool and had not checked for leaks. - > The Vestry Committee contractor reported that the walls of the Broad Street cesspool were lined with bricks that were so decayed that they could be "lifted from their beds without using the least force."
 Two feet and eight inches from the outer edge of the brickwork lay the Broad Street well.
 At the time of the excavation, the water line in the well was eight feet below the cesspool.
 The contractor reported finding "swampy soil" saturated with human filth between the cesspool and the well. - As Whitehead shared his discoveries with Snow over those early months in 1855, a quiet but profound friendship of respect developed between the two men.
 The doubting Reverend turned out to be Snow's star witness.